tiagolr/ripplerx/README.md

 The command above will recursively remove the quarantine flag from the files.

-## Microtunning
+## Microtuning

-Microtunning is supported via MTS-ESP, you can install a player like [MTS-ESP MINI](https://oddsound.com/mtsespmini.php) and run it along side RipplerX, the two plugins will communicate and automatically tune Rippler to the config file loaded.
+Microtuning is supported via MTS-ESP, you can install a player like [MTS-ESP MINI](https://oddsound.com/mtsespmini.php) and run it along side RipplerX, the two plugins will communicate and automatically tune Rippler to the config file loaded.

 Tunning files can be found for example at https://www.huygens-fokker.org/docs/scales.zip